 1 Note: special product with niche applications and markets (0.5% of total world cement production).

-1. Reduction of clinker content down to 63% for grey cement and 79% for white cement by replacing clinker with alternative decarbonated mineral additives such as fly ash and slag and by developing a new cement “low carbon”, FUTURECEM™, which allows to reduce CO2 emissions by over 30%.
+- Reduction of clinker content down to 63% for grey cement and 78% for white cement by replacing clinker with alternative decarbonated mineral additives such as fly ash and slag and by developing a new cement “low carbon”, FUTURECEM®, which allows to reduce CO2 emissions by over 30%.

-The 2022-24 Industrial Plan, approved by the Board of Directors in February 2022, targets a 97 million Euro investments in Sustainability and Digitalization, which will include, among others:
+The 2024-26 Industrial Plan, approved by the Board of Directors in February 2024, targets 100 million Euro investments in Sustainability, which will include, among others:

-• the revamping of the kiln at our Belgian plant in order to increase alternative fuels use from the current 40% to 80%;
+- the revamping of the kiln at our Belgian plant in order to increase alternative fuels use from the current 40% to over 70%

-• the switch to natural gas and biogas in some plants;
+- the switch to natural gas in some of the Group's plants

 Our 2030 targets